 Tips and Considerations for Finding Lake Tahoe Wildflowers

 - Don’t pick wildflowers.
 Ever.
 Period.
 I don’t care how many there are on the trail, never pick wildflowers.
 You kill the plant and reduce its likelihood of ever returning.
-You deny everyone else the opportunity to see it.
-You steal food from the insects and critters that rely on it for sustenance.
+Then, you deny everyone else the opportunity to see it.
+Also, you steal food from the insects and critters that rely on it for sustenance.
 Tread lightly on the earth, it’s the only home we have.

 - Hike on the trail, not along the side of the trail.